lm-sys/lm-sys.github.io/blog/2023-11-05-lookaheadattention.md

 - Unlike Jacobi-Iterations in solving linear systems, the input and output of LLMs are discrete values, and it is hard to converge like continuous values.
 - Original autoregressive decoding is already a triangular system, and taking n steps to obtain n tokens is already fast enough.

-## Key Insight to Make Parallel Jacobi Decoding Feasible
+## Lookahead Decoding: Modernize Jacobi Iteration for LLM Decoding

-To make Jacobi decoding feasible in real-world applications, we must effectively generate and verify the tokens.
+To modernize Jacobi decoding for today's LLM inference, we must effectively generate and verify the tokens.
 The key to preserving decoding distribution while reducing the number of steps lies in **predicting** a series of future tokens and simultaneously **verifying** these tokens during the decoding process, following the guess-and-verify paradigm.
 Different from previous methods, LookaheadAttention does not need a draft model and uses itself to generate guess candidates by a modified Jacobi decoding in a **prediction branch**.
 Then, LookaheadAttention verifies these guess token candidates in a **verification branch**.
 The following figure shows the procedure of LookaheadAttention.

 ## Prediction Branch